Just weeks after Oroville Dam crisis, damage found in another key California reservoir

 “This is not an emergency of any kind,” said Doug Carlson, a spokesman for the Department of Water Resources.
 “The water is going to continue to flow to contractors.”

 Clifton Court is a crucial piece of the State Water Project’s plumbing.
-Water stored in the forebay is piped to the nearby pumping station, where it’s delivered to 19 million residents of Southern California, portions of Silicon Valley and about 750,000 acres of farmland in the San Joaquin Valley.
+Water stored in the forebay is piped to the nearby pumping station, where it’s delivered to 19 million residents of Southern California, portions of Silicon Valley and about 750,000 acres of farmland in the Central Valley.
+A third of Southern California’s drinking water typically flows from the Delta pumps.

-Ted Page, board president of the Kern County Water Agency, one of the top customers of the SWP, said he was told the state will deliver water from the San Luis Reservoir in Merced County while repairs are being made at Clifton Court.
-Page said he’s been told the shipments from San Luis should be enough to meet customer demands while repairs are under way.
+Ted Page, board president of the Kern County Water Agency, one of the chief agricultural customers of the SWP, said he was told the state will deliver water from the San Luis Reservoir in Merced County while repairs are being made at Clifton Court.
+Page said he’s been told the shipments from San Luis should be enough to meet customer demands while repairs are underway.

+San Luis Reservoir, jointly owned by the SWP and the federal government’s Central Valley Project, is 99 percent full with a little more than 2 million acre-feet in storage.
+An acre-foot is about 326,000 gallons.

-“San Luis is full, completely full,” Page said.
+“San Luis is full, completely full,” said Page, who farms in Kern County.
 “And I think the period of time they’re talking about to do the repairs won’t be a big deal.”

 The state also could ask the federal government to help pipe water to Southern California through the state-run California Aqueduct by using the U.S. Bureau of Reclamation’s pumping facility.
-Though it’s less powerful than the state facility and has its own set of contractor demands, the federal pumping station is located near the state’s facilities at the south end of the Delta.
+Though it’s only about half as powerful as the state pumping facility and has its own set of contractor demands, the federal pumping station is located near the state’s facilities at the south end of the Delta.
 The federal system can connect to the California Aqueduct through a connector canal.

-San Luis Reservoir, jointly owned by the SWP and the federal government’s Central Valley Project, is 99 percent full with a little more than 2 million acre-feet in storage.
-An acre-foot is 326,000 gallons.

-Page said he was told the problem started because of heavy use of the intake structure at Clifton Court.
-State officials had been pushing unusually large volumes of water into the reservoir for lengthy periods because of high river flows in the Delta.
+The shutdown, while unfortunate, at least comes in winter when demand is relatively low, said Debra Man, assistant general manager of the Metropolitian Water District of Southern California, the massive water wholesaler that supplies nearly half the state’s population.

+“This is a perfect time for them to really go in … and make the necessary repairs,” she said.

 “They were pumping at a higher rate than even what the pumps are rated for in my old blue book of the State Water Project,” said Jay Lund, director of the Center for Watershed Sciences at UC Davis.